 Navjit's motivation for participating was deeply personal-his younger brother tragically died by suicide in 2021 after battling depression.
 "It was one of the toughest things I've ever done, both physically and mentally," he reflected.
 The 121-mile journey tested participants' endurance, but the camaraderie and shared purpose helped them persevere.
-Navjit highlighted the emotional significance of finishing the walk and reuniting with his family, reinforcing the importance of the cause.
+Navjit highlighted the emotional significance of finishing the walk and reuniting with his family, reinforcing the importance of the cause promotes mental health awareness within the firm and beyond.
+The walkers have raised nearly £60,000 so far, with donations still open.

-Despite the physical challenges, Navjit praised the supportive community of walkers and staff, describing them as "one big family" who motivated each other throughout.
+Despite the physical challenges Navjit praised the supportive community of walkers and staff, describing them as "one big family" who motivated each other throughout.
 The event ended with a warm reception at Elland Road, including food and drinks provided by Leeds United, further lifting spirits.